danwerner21/UniFLEX/Software/README.md

 * uniflex9, thsi one drops directly into a shell, no /etc/init involved

-Booting a kernel without the corresponding hardware may hang the boot as the kernel believes to see interrupts from non-existent locations an keep servicing those......
+Booting a kernel without the corresponding hardware may hang the boot as the kernel believes to see interrupts from non-existent locations an keep servicing those...... i.e. booting a IOP-aware kernel without IOP present.